rubymonsters/ruby-for-beginners/27_operator_methods.md

 # Operators are methods

-As you can see a number has methods named like the arithmetic operators `+`, `-`, `*`, and `/`.
+As you have seen a number has methods named like the arithmetic operators `+`, `-`, `*`, and `/`.
 That's right!
 Interesting.

 If you think about this, it makes sense: If everything is an object then